-When mosquitos couldn’t find a place to bite in our bodies, they attacked our faces so we had to stay indoors most of the time and wore long sleeve shirts and light colored pants.
+When mosquitos couldn’t find a place to bite in our bodies, they attacked our faces so we had to stay indoors most of the time and wore long sleeve shirts and light-colored pants.
 But in spite of this, we were bit terribly and constantly scratched our bodies all day and night.
 A good anti-itch lotion is also highly recommended.

 -The jungle was loud but not dangerous.
-When we heard big animals walking around our cabin, we were pretty sure that they were some type of predators.
-However, when we spotted a group of cute little black pigs an afternoon, we laughed at our wild imagination 🙂 The heavy leaves, branches and fruits constantly falling from the trees as well as monkeys and birds jumping around were the source of most of the noise.
+When we heard big animals walking around our cabin, we were pretty sure that they were some type of predator.
+However, when we spotted a group of cute little black pigs an afternoon, we laughed at our wild imagination 🙂 The heavy leaves, branches, and fruits constantly falling from the trees as well as monkeys and birds jumping around were the source of most of the noise.

 Where to find a retreat to learn about the plant medicine, join ceremonies, talk with shamans, etc: